vidtsin/babycare-odoo/bbc_stock/README.rst

 Barcode interface
 -----------------
-Open in a new window.
+* Open in a new window
+* Display order number, delivery address

 Lines are ordered, and colored as follows:
 * lines with products that do not have a corresponding line in the current picking (Red)